 Sprint reviews take place at the end of the sprint and are specially designed for gathering actionable feedback on what the team has completed.
 Also, referred to as demos, which shows the overall work to the team and inspects the roadmap for the product.

 Step9: Hold the Sprint Retrospective Meeting

 Sprint retrospectives are used to inspect and improvements to be performed in the next sprint.
-Sprint retrospectives occur prior to the next sprint planning and after the Sprint review.
+Sprint retrospectives occur before the next sprint planning and after the Sprint review.

 Step10: Complete the Sprint in Jira